-Legal References: 20 U.S.C. §1232h (Supp.
-1995); G.S.
-115Cart.
-16:-36, -47; G.S.
-115C-36, -47, art.
-16
+Legal References: 20 U.S.C. §1232h; G.S.
+115C; art.
+16, 115C; -36, -47,

 Cross References: Goals and Objectives of the Educational Program (policy 3000), Curriculum Development (policy 3100), School Improvement Plan (policy 3430)

 Adopted: March 6, 2000

 The board believes that time is a variable in the educational process and that children may need different amounts of instructional time in order to fulfill the educational goals and objectives of the board.
 The board also recognizes that the school day and school year should be planned in a manner to facilitate student learning and to permit an accurate assessment of student achievement in scheduled testing periods.